Brandon Young (baseball): Major leagues

 Young was optioned to Triple-A Norfolk to begin the 2025 season.
 On April 19, 2025, Young was promoted to the major leagues for the first time.
 He allowed three runs over four innings as the starting pitcher in his MLB debut in a 9-5 home win over the Cincinnati Reds later that afternoon.
 On July 8, Young threw an immaculate inning against the New York Mets, becoming the 4th in Orioles history and the first since Kevin Gausman in 2018.
 He struck out Jesse Winker, Jeff McNeil, and Luis Torrens.

 On August 15, 2025, Young got his first win and threw a perfect game through 7 2/3 innings in a game against the Houston Astros.
 It was the longest perfect game bid for Baltimore since Mike Mussina also had his perfect game broken up with two outs in the eighth in 1998.
 Young's perfect game was broken up by an infield single from former teammate Ramón Urías, who had been traded to the Astros just two weeks prior.
 Young went on to strike out the next batter, ending the game having pitched eight innings, with no earned runs, no walks and only one hit.
-On August 15, Young was placed on the injured list due to a strained left hamstring, an injury sustained as he was covering first base in a game against Houston.
+On August 22, Young was placed on the injured list due to a strained left hamstring, an injury sustained as he was covering first base in a game against Houston.
 He was transferred to the 60-day injured list on August 27, officially ending his season; in 12 starts during his rookie campaign, Young posted a 1-7 record and 6.24 ERA with 47 strikeouts.

+Young was optioned to Triple-A Norfolk to begin the 2026 season.
+He was called up on April 6, after Dietrich Enns was placed on the 15-day injured list with a foot infection, and started that night's game against the Chicago White Sox.
+Young was sent back down the following day.